 The IYNC is committed to ensuring that the IYNC2020 conference is delivered in a manner that exemplifies sustainability; with a focus on minimising food and beverage waste, commingled waste, greenhouse gas emissions, as well as water and electricity consumption.

-– Re-purposing or recycling food waste with charity partners to feed those in need
+Re-purposing or recycling food waste with charity partners

-– Going paperless to the maximum extent possible and utilising technology to create electronic registration and show guides
+Going entirely paperless by utilising technology for registration and guides

-– Generating deals with nearby hotels to enable delegates to walk to the conference
+Generating deals with nearby hotels to encourage delegates to walk to the conference

 ICC sustainability features and facts:

 Approximately 3-5% of the venue’s baseload electricity is supplied by a 520kW photo-voltaic (PV) solar array.
 The community funded PV array enables ICC Sydney to reduce overall energy consumption from other sources, offsetting greenhouse gas emissions by an average of 6% per annum.